IPBES-Data/IPBES-Data.github.io/README.md

 # IPBES-Data.github.io

-IPBES Data and Knowledge website
+This repo has the source code for the website of the IPBES Dats & Knowledge Technical Support Unit.

+The website is hosted on GitHub Pages.
+The website is available at [https://ipbes-data.github.io/](https://ipbes-data.github.io/).